r-pufky/payday2-secret/README.md

 1. Remember, No Russian

    `As the liquid turned to vapor the four thieves watched over the dead never
-    letting their power by taken away thereby staving off the darkness.`
+    letting their power be taken away thereby staving off the darkness.`

 1. Hazzard County